emanalytic/emanalytic/README.md

 I'm a computer science undergraduate with a passion for data science and machine learning!

 **Currently, I'm:**
-- Taking my deep learning skills to new level ..
+- Taking My Deep Learning Skills to the Next Level
-- Building automation stuff in free time
+- Spending my free time building cool automation projects
 - Enhancing my machine learning skills with hands on projects
-- Exploring the LLMS
+- Experimenting with large language models (LLMs)

 **My Expertise:**
 - Programming with Python and SQL
-- Building and tuning Machine Learning models ^_^
+- Building and fine-tuning Machine Learning models ^_^

 ## Let's Connect!